Roots (2016 miniseries): Plot

-After Kunta and Jinna are brought onboard the Lord Ligonier, they discover that Kunta's uncle, Silla, has also been sold into slavery.
+After Kunta and Jinna are brought on board the Lord Ligonier, they discover that Kunta's uncle, Silla, has also been sold into slavery.
 Silla attempts to escape but is thwarted by a sailor who shoots him in the arm.
 The captives are then brought to the ship's hold and chained next to each other.
 During the voyage, Jinna attempts to jump off the ship, but is caught and taken to the captain's cabin.
 This infuriates the other captives, and Silla's arm is cut off by the crew in order to prevent a slave rebellion by intimidating the other prisoners.
 However, Kunta leads a group of captives to attack the crew anyway, but this attempt fails and the crew manage to regain control of the ship.
 Eventually, the Lord Ligonier arrives in Annapolis, Maryland, where Kunta is sold at an auction to John Waller (James Purefoy), a planter who owns a tobacco plantation in Virginia.
 Kunta is subsequently renamed Toby, and placed under the care of Fiddler (Forest Whitaker), an enslaved musician whose real name is Henry.
 Kunta gradually adjusts to his new life of slavery over following months, but constantly harbors dreams of escaping.

 One night, while singing a traditional African song, Fiddler reveals to Kunta that he once heard his grandmother singing the same song, implying that she was a Mandinka woman who was sold into slavery.
 Kunta then finds a sharp object, which he uses to cut his chains.
 With the aid of Fiddler, Kunta makes an escape attempt on Christmas, but is caught and flogged by a cruel Irish overseer, Connelly (Tony Curran).
 Connelly forces Kunta to call himself "Toby", though Kunta infuriates him by repeatedly stating that his name is Kunta Kinte.
 After Kunta, bloodied by the repeated whippings, finally gives into Connelly and calls himself Toby, Connelly lets Fiddler attend to his injured back.
 As Kunta gives up his dreams of ever returning to Africa, Fiddler tells him to always remember his real name, no matter what slave name he is given.